Steel Prophet – The God Machine

 Superlynx – New Moon - 70%

 The overall mood of the album is fairly mellow and dark.
-Pia Isaksen’s vocals are gorgeous and fragile with wide range of inspirations and common for them is that most are from outside of a typical heavy metal genre.
+Pia Isaksen’s vocals are gorgeous and fragile with a wide range of inspirations, and common for them is that most are from outside a typical heavy metal genre.
 Expression and vocal approach draw parallels to classic alternative goth and the likes of Faith And The Muse, Switchblade Symphony, Siouxsie And The Banshees and even Bel Canto and Cocteau Twins.

 First off, Daniel Bakken’s distorted guitars are heavily featured on the album and despite plenty of atmospheric guitars, one doom riff is replacing the other throughout the album.
-There is also a degree of rawness and even old-school doom feel to the instrumentation and production that additionally lifts the level rawness and of the material.
+There is also a degree of rawness and even old-school doom feel to the instrumentation and production that additionally lifts the level of rawness and of the material.

 Still the overall feel is that of atmospheric, dark and fairly linear album whose focus is on the overall atmosphere and amplifying of the introspective emotional lyrics.
 Complexity is mostly represented in the layers and the dynamics within the arrangements.

-The heavy aspects work surprisingly well, some but more experimentation inspired by the above-mentioned artist would serve the album well as would more focus on matching the vulnerability of the material.
+The heavy aspects work surprisingly well, some, but more experimentation inspired by the above-mentioned artist would serve the album well, as would more focus on matching the vulnerability of the material.

 There is honesty to the album, which serves it well and even lifts it to the next level.
-The feeling of honesty is crucial for New Moon and without it the album would blend among other similar releases.
+The feeling of honesty is crucial for New Moon, and without it the album would blend among other similar releases.
 Hopefully it’s something the band will be able to maintain on their future releases, where more of experimentation also would be welcome.
 Until then, this is a very solid release from a band who’s definitely worth keeping an eye on.

 https://superlynx.bandcamp.com/